Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

-We find that maximization of the contrast $J$ in the experiment greatly suppresses the interferometric intensity in the observation window, Fig.~\ref{fig: experimental}(a).
-This is the same outcome that we found in the numerical simulation section.
-Similarly, we find that the experimental transmitted waveforms $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ also display superoscillations.
+Similar to our numerical simulations, we find that the experimental transmitted waveforms $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ also display superoscillations.
 Figure~\ref{fig: experimental}(b) shows the local frequency of the two waveforms calculated using the short-time-Fourier-transform method.
 The local frequency is higher for $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ than their corresponding fundamental harmonics with the 0.82 THz center frequency.
 This result confirms the superoscillatory nature of the transmitted waveforms in the observation window, Fig.~\ref{fig: experimental}(a); it also agrees very well with what we have seen in our numerical simulation above.

-In Fig.~\ref{fig: J experiment}, we compare the experimentally-achieved contrast $J$ for the fundamental harmonics and the superoscillating fields $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$.
+In Fig.~\ref{fig: J experiment}, we compare the experimentally achieved contrast $J$ for the fundamental harmonics and the superoscillating fields $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$.
 Panel (a) shows the dependence of $J$ on the length of the observation window ($2\,T_{\rm{obs}}$); the center of the window remains fixed at the 0 ps time point of Fig.~\ref{fig: experimental}(a).
 The contrast advantage of the superoscillating waveforms over the fundamental harmonics approaches two orders of magnitude for observation windows shorter than 1.2 ps.
 The advantage drops for longer windows and becomes comparable to the contrast of individual harmonics when $2\,T_{obs} > 4$ ps.
-Figure~\ref{fig: J experiment}(b) shows the dependence of $J$ on the position of the center $t_0$ of the observation window along the transmitted waveforms; the length of the observation window is fixed at $1.2$ ps.
-We find a strong, almost 100-fold, enhancement of $J$ when the observation window is centered on the minimum of interferometric intensity near 0 ps.
-When the observation window is centered on the interferometric maxima (-3 ps and 3 ps, Figs.~\ref{fig: experimental}(a) and~\ref{fig: J experiment}(b)), the transmitted waveforms $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ lose the contrast advantage over the individual fundamental harmonics.
+Figure~\ref{fig: J experiment}(b) shows the dependence of $J$ on the position of the center $t_0$ of the observation window along the transmitted waveforms; the length of the observation window is fixed at $2T_{\rm{obs}} = 1.2$ ps.
+We find a strong, almost 100-fold, enhancement of $J$ when the observation window is centered on the minimum of interferometric intensity at $t_0 = 0$ ps.
+When the observation window is centered on the interferometric maxima ($t_0 =$ -3 ps and $t_0 =$ 3 ps, Figs.~\ref{fig: experimental}(a) and~\ref{fig: J experiment}(b)), the transmitted waveforms $E_{\rm{g}}(t)$ and $E_{\rm{L}}(t)$ lose the contrast advantage over the individual fundamental harmonics.